To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The final race of the season is in Brazil on November 27.

 Although the outcome of the Abu Dhabi race means that Hamilton cannot overhaul Button in this year’s drivers’ standings—meaning he will be beaten by a team-mate for the first time since he came into Formula One in 2007—Whitmarsh believes that will not significantly affect Hamilton.

 He added, “I think this season has been a challenging one for him.
-He has done a great job here and he will focus on the positives of that.

 “And, as I say, he will now be saying ‘when can I get to Brazil?
 I love that circuit!’
 It is a fantastic circuit and he will want to win there too.”